-Note The Image Acquisition Toolbox Preview window supports the display of up to 16-bit image data.
+Note The Image Acquisition Toolbox Preview window and the Preview window that is built into the Image Acquisition Tool support the display of up to 16-bit image data.
 The Preview window was designed to only show 8-bit data, but many cameras return 10-, 12-, 14-, or 16-bit data.
 The Preview window display supports these higher bit-depth cameras.
 However, larger bit data is scaled to 8-bit for the purpose of displaying previewed data.
-To capture the image data in the Preview window in its full bit depth for grayscale images, set the PreviewFullBitDepth property to 'on'.
+If you need the full resolution of the data, use the getsnapshot or getdata functions.